 - Underwater homes are eligible

 - Funding fee is lower than that for VA purchase loans

 - Closing costs can be wrapped into the new loan, which means little to no out-of-pocket expenses

 VA streamline refinance rates in 2021

 VA streamline refinance rates remain low this year.
-According to Ellie Mae’s December 2019 Origination Insight Report, interest rates for VA loans decreased to 3.66% on average — this is 0.41% lower than interest rates for 30-year, fixed-rate conventional loans.
+According to Ellie Mae’s May 2020 Origination Insight Report, interest rates for VA loans were 3.24% on average — this is 0.20% lower than for 30-year conventional loans.

 With rates continuing to stay low, Veterans who have purchased a home with a VA home loan in the past few years should check to see if a VA streamline refinance can reduce their interest rate and monthly mortgage payment.
-The amount of money you can save depends on your unique situation — talk with multiple lenders to see who offers the best deal for you.Click here for a free VA streamline rate quote.
+The amount of money you can save depends on your unique situation — talk with multiple lenders to see who offers the best deal for you.Click here for a quick VA streamline rate quote.

 VA streamline refinance eligibility